verbal-autopsy-software/pyopenva_GUI/README.md

 # Downloading and Installing the GUI

-Installer files are available for Windows (msi) and macOS (dmg) on the [Releases](ttps://github.com/verbal-autopsy-software/pyopenva_GUI/releases) page.
+Installer files are available for Windows (msi) and macOS (dmg) on the [Releases](https://github.com/verbal-autopsy-software/pyopenva_GUI/releases) page.

-###### Additonal steps for macOS
+#### Additonal steps for macOS

-Since we are not official Apple developers (and the GUI is not available in the App store), macOS users need need the following steps to run the GUI (from the dmg installer file)
+Since we are not official Apple developers (and the GUI is not available in the App store), macOS users need the following steps to run the GUI (from the downloaded dmg installer file)

-* In a Finder window, double-click the pyopenVA.dmg file, which should mount the image and show the pyopeVA.app icon (do NOT double click the pyopenVA.app icon)
+* In a Finder window, double-click the pyopenVA.dmg file, which should mount the image and show the pyopeVA.app icon -- do NOT double click the pyopenVA.app icon

 * Open a Terminal: Applications &rarr; Utilities &rarr; Terminal.app